nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.9  Purpose of use**

-The `purposeOfUse` field is to define the scope of the access token.
+The `purposeOfUse` field is used to define the scope of the access token.
 It contains a list of policy names.
 The policy names are defined by Bolts.
 All `purposeOfUse` entries from the accompanying authorization credentials MUST be listed.
 The resource server MUST be able to resolve the policy names from the access token.